-MALTA CITIZENSHIP BY INVESTMENT SERVICES
+MALTA CITIZENSHIP BY INVESTMENT - INDIVIDUAL INVESTOR PROGRAMME (IIP)

 The Maltese archipelago lies virtually at the centre of the Mediterranean, 93 km south of Sicily and 288 km north of Africa.
 The archipelago consists of

 three islands: Malta, Gozo and Comino.
 In 2014, the population of Malta was estimated to be 445,000 inhabitants, occupying an area of 316 square kilometers.

 Malta is the largest island and the cultural, commercial and administrative centre.
 Gozo is the second largest island and is more rural, characterised by fishing, tourism, crafts and agriculture.